PREREQUISITE CLEARANCE ISSUES: PLEASE EMAIL email@example.com

-The Department of Economics is excited to offer new courses in FALL 2016 in addition to our Principles Courses, ECON1 AND ECON2.
+The Department of Economics is excited to start offering new courses in FALL 2016 in addition to our Principles Courses, ECON1 AND ECON2.

 An introduction to the basic principles of economics and their application to problems of environmental quality and natural resource utilization.
 Topics covered will include market failures, sustainable resource allocation, environmental degradation, pollution, and a rationale of government involvement in the market-based economy.
 Emphasis is on sustainability and the importance of including the environmental impact into the cost-benefit analysis of economic activities.